 So why did the ancient Egyptians go through all this trouble for a dead body?
 It all comes back to faith.
 At the time, people believed that they needed their bodies to carry their spirits into the afterlife, according to The British Museum.
 Making sure a body was well-preserved meant a spirit's vessel would stay completely intact.
 That's why it was so important to remove anything from the body that would rapidly decay or speed along the body's decay (like organs and any excess moisture).

-We'll have to wait and see if the latest Mummy movie gets into the nitty gritty of mummification, but if the trailer is any indication, it looks like it'll gloss over the more spiritual details of the process.
+Unfortunately, in blockbuster films such as The Mummy they do gloss over the more spiritual details of the process of mummification.
 Of course, showing what 70 days of in-depth embalming looks like is probably a lot to ask of a two-hour action movie.